Ant-Min/Crime-Project/README.md

 When you run the program, it takes some time to calculate the data from the spreadsheet; there is no visual to show it is loading, but the results should print out after around 30 seconds.

+ The Excel sheet is in a zipped folder due to its large size.
+It will need to be unzipped in ther location of the zipped folder for the code to work.